 T-45 hop pellets are ideal for dry hopping because you can use half the amount of them and get the same hop power as T-90 pellets.

 Although pellets usually contain lower concentrations of essential oils than whole cones, they’re more easily extracted and produce more aroma.
 They’re also less likely to harbor bacteria than their whole-flower cousins.
 Plus, they offer a longer shelf life.

 Whole cones have the best aromas and freshest flavors, but a limited shelf life and they take up a lot of room because you need a larger amount than pellets.
 Oxidized beer is also a bigger risk with whole cones because the flowers create lots of nooks and crannies for O2 to hitch a ride.

 Whole cones also float, further raising the risk of oxygen contamination.
 You can address this issue by weighing down your hops bag with well-sanitized stainless steel washers or marbles.

 Similar to whole hops, plugs walk the line between the other two options.
 They stay fresh longer than whole hops, and they’re made specifically for dry hopping.

 Plugs are packaged in convenient units that eliminate the need for weighing, which adds to their convenience.
 However, they can be hard to break down into small bits, so keep your bag or infusion tube handy.

 Ask three homebrewers about dry hopping, and you’ll get four opinions.
-In his book How To Brew: Everything You Need to Know to Brew Great Beer Every Time , John Palmer recommends dry hopping your homebrew with “3 to 5 days contact time.”
+In his book How To Brew, John Palmer recommends dry hopping your homebrew with “3 to 5 days contact time.”

-Charlie Papazian, in The Homebrewer’s Companion says you can dry hop your beer at any time “during final 1 to 2 weeks before bottling or kegging.”
+In The Homebrewer’s Companion, Charlie Papazian says you can dry hop your beer at any time “during final 1 to 2 weeks before bottling or kegging.”